marssola/marssola.github.io/_posts/2021-07-19-qt6-cross-compiled-part1.md

 When finished, we will have the toolchain installed in the /opt/toolchains/arm-pax-linux-gnueabi folder.

 Now we are going to create a toolchain for another device.
-We will do it for Verifone v240m, which contains the armv7 processor which has some peculiarities in crosstool-ng, generating a little more difficulty.
+We will do it for **Verifone v240m**, which contains the armv7 processor which has some peculiarities in crosstool-ng, generating a little more difficulty.

 ```bash
 cd /opt/toolchains/builds